digilink/Docker-P25Reflector/README.md

 You have two options to deploy this:

 1. Clone and build locally
-2. Pull from docker hub --placeholder-- (will upload to docker hub once finalized)
+2. Pull from docker hub: docker pull digilink/docker-p25reflector

 I am using a Digital Ocean droplet with 1GB of RAM and 1 vCPU.
 I deployed the Docker One-click app for ease of deployment.